-In 1955, Sarasota residents Bill and Marie Selby made a remarkably prescient decision that continues to shape our region to this day.
-As the aging, childless couple considered who would inherit their amassed fortune, they had a radical idea: instead of distributing their funds to distant relatives, they left the entire sum to their beloved community of Sarasota by establishing the William G. and Marie Selby Foundation.
-While family foundations are relatively commonplace today, their May 1955 registration was among the first in Southwest Florida, further cementing their reputation as a forward-thinking and sometimes unorthodox couple.
-At the time, the Selbys may not have realized just how significant this decision was, but today, one cannot spend much time in Sarasota without encountering the Selby name.
+In 1955, Sarasota residents Bill and Marie Selby made a decision that continues to shape our region to this day.
+As the couple considered who would inherit their amassed fortune, they had a radical idea of leaving the entire sum to their beloved community of Sarasota and established the William G. and Marie Selby Foundation.
+While family foundations are relatively common today, they were among the first in Southwest Florida further cementing their reputation as a forward-thinking couple.

 The Selbys are remembered to this day for their humility, humanity, social responsibility, and opportunities they provided to so many.
 The Foundation strives to uphold the values and intent of Bill and Marie Selby , and are committed to carrying on their vision in perpetuity as stated in the Selby Declaration of Donor Intent.

 The Selby Foundation specializes in supporting local area non-profits with capital grants.
 Capital grants support the construction, acquisition and/or renovation of facilities, as well as the purchase of equipment or software.
 They may also include the costs of related technical services (legal, architectural, engineering, etc).
 Non-profit organizations are required to be primary located in the Charlotte, DeSoto, Manatee or Sarasota Counties.